alxthm/open-source-data-engineering/README.md

   - Google BigQuery
   - Panoply: all in one tool, data warehouse + ETL

-  > Cloud brings "cost-effective" scaling, flexibility and cheaper storage
-  >
-  > /!\ pushing for storing large raw data (ELT) instead of traditional datawarehouses (ETL), makes sense for them, to increase compute costs?
-  >
-  > Though they let you not worry about db administration, scaling up if needed, setting indexes for performance, worrying about data types, etc

 **Data transformation and modeling**

 Clean, standardize, and transform data for analysis (e.g. remove empty rows, correct data types, join tables).

-- [dbt](https://github.com/dbt-labs/dbt) (data build tool): transform data (T part of ETL) with a project of sql files (-> tests, version control, etc). dbt cloud has a price, but dbt Core is the free, open source, on premise version
+- [dbt](https://github.com/dbt-labs/dbt) (data build tool): transform data (T part of ETL) with a project of sql files (-> tests, version control, etc). dbt cloud has a price, but dbt Core is the free, open source, on premise version.
+Airbyte and Meltano both integrate well with dbt, and rely on it for the Transform part.
 - [dataform](https://github.com/dataform-co/dataform): modern data modelling and transformation as well, but open source version is CLI only (web interface is their paid product)
 - Other data processing tools (hybrid or streaming, not just batch processing)